 Thyrotain is a comprehensive formulation that provides a blend of nutrients and botanicals working in synergy to support thyroid health.
 Thyrotain includes L-tyrosine and iodine, which make up the backbone of the thyroid hormones thyroxine (T4) and triiodothyronine (T3).
-The addition of zinc, copper, selenium, vitamin A, and the botanical guggulipid activate enzymes that enhance the conversion of T4 into the active thyroid hormone T3.
+The addition of zinc, selenium, vitamin A, and the botanical guggulipid activate enzymes that enhance the conversion of T4 into the active thyroid hormone T3.
 Vitamin A and zinc also help improve cellular sensitivity to thyroid hormones.
 Turmeric, along with the antioxidants vitamin C and E and N-acetyl cysteine (NAC), provide a powerful combination of antioxidants that boost thyroid health by reducing free radical stress.

 4 capsules per day or as recommended by your health care professional.

 Thyroid hormones are made from amino acid L-tyrosine and iodine.
 Iodine is an essential trace mineral and is necessary for the synthesis of thyroid hormones, as it is one of the most important components of the hormones T4 and T3.
 The thyroid gland absorbs iodine from the blood and incorporates it into thyroid hormones.
 In addition to supporting thyroid hormone production, research shows iodine acts as an antioxidant, supporting a healthy thyroid gland and protecting a variety of tissues, including mammary tissue, the eyes and gastrointestinal lining.